Citation, DOI, disclosures and article data

 The spread of infection is typically described as 'subligamentous': beneath the anterior longitudinal ligament, usually sparing the posterior elements and often involving multiple levels.

-Tuberculous spondylitis can be difficult to detect in early stages because of relative preservation of the disk space.
+Tuberculous spondylitis can be difficult to detect in early stages because of relative preservation of the disc space.

 A reduction in vertebral height is often seen with the irregularity of the anterosuperior endplate being relatively early and subtle sign.
 Due to the subligamentous extension, there may be some irregularity of the anterior vertebral margin.
 This is a classical appearance with TB spondylitis.

 Later, paraspinal collections can develop which can be remarkably large.

 Ivory vertebrae can result with re-ossification.
 Other associated features may include:

 As with other extrapulmonary TB, the chest film may be unrevealing (no pulmonary lesions seen in up to 50% of cases), with the source being a primary lung lesion that is clinically silent.